 - Identify the role players, like project sponsor and manager, and current information officer.

 - Map your activities to establish the facts about your organisation that are relevant to data protection, identify the sections of law that are relevant to your activities, record how you are processing lawfully, determine the gaps where you are not processing lawfully, and identify implementation actions.
 Our Mapper and Activities Map template are key tools for doing this.

 - Ensure there is a common interpretation of data protection law in your organisation by running private workshops where we delve into particular issues relevant to your particular organisation to extract the areas you need to pay attention to or by getting us to provide you with an opinion on various issues, especially around cross-border data flow issues, cloud computing, legitimate interests, and the application of laws.

-- Identify your Compliance Actions, including identifying some quick wins.
+- Identify and assign your implementation actions, including identifying some quick wins.
 Given limited resources and time, you need to follow a risk-based approach first to decide what you need to do and in what order.
 For each action item, you must determine how important it is, who is responsible for it, the resource that will actually do it, what it will cost, and what the deadline is.
 We have great tools to help you do this fast.
 Where possible, we will help you find the right external resource to help you implement.
-Our Compliance Actions template is a key tool for doing this.
+Our implementation actions template is a key tool for doing this.

 - Identify your roadmap.
 Our Project Status Report template is a key tool for doing this.